-Here's how it works: imagine you need to collect a lot of visitor data, like eight or more distinct pieces of information.
-To do that, your Form CTA would need a corresponding number of form fields.
-The trouble is, your conversion rate on a CTA with something like eight form fields probably won't be great — not many people are willing to fill out such a long form, and asking for that much at once can feel intrusive and off-putting.
+Here's how it works: imagine you need to collect a lot of visitor data, say eight or more distinct pieces of information.
+To do that, your Form CTA would need the same number of form fields.
+However, your conversion rate on a CTA with something like eight form fields probably won't be great — not many people are willing to fill out such a long form, and asking for that much at once can feel intrusive and off-putting.

 Progressive Profiling was made for this kind of CTA.
 If you enable it and set the limit to a more reasonable number (three fields, for example), your conversion rate should improve: now, when a visitor sees this CTA for the first time, they only have to fill in three fields before they can hit the Submit button.
 As a result, they'll be much more likely to interact with the CTA than if they had to fill in all eight fields.

 But what about the other five fields?
 Whenever that same visitor sees the same CTA again (for example, gating another piece of content), they'll be shown the next three fields that they hadn't filled out yet.
 This continues each time that visitor encounters the CTA — until they have completed all the fields, at which point the CTA is no longer shown.